-GBCAs increase the risk for nephrogenic systemic fibrosis (NST) among patients with impaired elimination of the drugs.
-Avoid use of gadobutrol injection in these radiants unless the dispancies information is essential and and available, with GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patient with impaired elimination of the drugs.
-Avoid use of gadobutrol injection in thes patients unless the diagnostic information is essential and not available wit non-contrasted MRI or other modalities.
-The risk for NSF appears highest among patients with:
+GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of gadobutrol injection in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.

-O Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), or
+MRI or other modalities The risk for NSF appears highest among patients with: • Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), c